ASSOCIATION OF ROMAN CATHOLIC WOMEN PRIESTS RECORDS, 2010-, (5.8 feet and 409 MB unprocessed).

-NATIONAL BLACK SISTERS' CONFERENCE RECORDS, 1968-present, 4.7 feet.
+NATIONAL BLACK SISTERS' CONFERENCE RECORDS, 1968-[ongoing], 4.7 feet.

 Records of a United States based organization of women religious, founded in 1968.
 Its purpose has been to provide ongoing communication, focusing on the education and

 support of African American women religious while confronting racism in society and the Catholic Church.
 The records include correspondence, minutes, unpublished papers,

 presentations, conference materials, and other materials documenting the programs and services provided by the National Black Sisters Conference (NBSC).
 Also included are

 records from its Development of Educational Services in the Growing Nation (DESIGN) program.

 NATIONAL CATHOLIC CONFERENCE FOR INTERRACIAL JUSTICE RECORDS, 1958-2001, 33.1 feet.

 Records of the national federation of Catholic human relations agencies and interracial councils, founded in 1960 following the U.S. Catholic bishops' statement on racial

 discrimination and segregation, including general correspondence, information on affiliated organizations, minutes of meetings of the board of directors, records of

 conventions and workshops, and subject files concerning Conference services and projects in the areas of education, employment, health care, and legislation.
 Notable

 correspondents include Mathew Ahmann, John LaFarge, S.J., John P. Sisson, and Margaret Traxler.

 Records of a membership organization that is engaged in "challenging and enabling rural people to participate in the Church’s evangelizing ministry and to live the

 faith that does justice," including administrative subject files, minutes and reports of board of directors and executive committee meetings, general correspondence, and

 periodicals and other publications issued by the Conference.
 Notable correspondents include Luigi G. Ligutti, Edward W. O'Rourke, and James L. Vizzard, S.J.

 NATIONAL CATHOLIC SOCIAL ACTION CONFERENCE RECORDS, 1954-1970, 2.0 feet.

 Correspondence, Board and committee minutes, publications, and reports documenting the annual meetings and other activities of the National Catholic Social Action

 Conference, founded in 1957 and dissolved in 1970.
 The collection is composed of the files maintained by Msgr.
 George G. Higgins (director of the Social Action Department of

 the National Catholic Welfare Conference and ex officio member of NCSAC's board), treasurer Ed Marciniak, and presidents John C. Cort and Caroline Pezzullo.

-NATIONAL COALITION OF AMERICAN NUNS RECORDS, 1969-present, 6.3 feet.
+NATIONAL COALITION OF AMERICAN NUNS RECORDS, 1969-[ongoing], 6.3 feet.

 Records of "a group of Sisters united to study and to speak out on issues related to human rights and social justice," including general correspondence, subject files,

 publications, and minutes and memoranda of meetings.

-NEW WAYS MINISTRY RECORDS, 1977-present, 18.0 feet (unprocessed).
+NEW WAYS MINISTRY RECORDS, 1977-[ongoing], 5.5 feet.

-Records of a "ministry of education, justice, and reconciliation" for lesbian and gay Catholics, founded in 1977 by Jeannine Gramick, S.S.N.D. and Robert Nugent, S.D.S., including publications, subject files, and records of seminars, symposia, workshops, and retreats.
+Records of a "ministry of education, justice, and reconciliation" for lesbian and gay Catholics, founded in 1977 by Jeannine Gramick, SSND and Robert Nugent, SDS, including

 O'HARA, EDWIN V., PAPERS, bulk 1920-1956 [16 reels microfilm].